01 Mar Top 9 Best Athlete Websites in 2020

 Tony Hawk, the infamous skateboarder known for setting records and stunning crowds in the 90s, is still active today.
 And his website proves it.
 He updates it regularly, provides information about his products, his schedule, and shares pictures of his more famous tricks all from the main menu.
 He treats his brand as a business and isn’t afraid to market his brand right from the homepage.

 Sally Fitzgibbons is a professional surfer whose website is as professional as she is.
 Her homepage features a long-scrolling design with new information, pages, or products integrated throughout the layout.

 Fitzgibbons links to her online store where people can purchase her books and merchandise.
 Additionally, the site also offers the latest news about her competitions and updated photos.
 Though it looks like a complicated design, it’s highly user-friendly and looks visually appealing every step of the way.

 The best athletic website design will be different for each athlete.
 It all comes down to the type of brand you want to convey, your priorities, and what your fans actively look for.
 The only way to know for sure is to establish a clear brand and convey that information to your graphic design team.

 Ready to take your site to the next level?
 Reach out and let our team show you how great your professional website can be.
-We believe that every site should show off who you are both as an athlete and as a person.
+Significantly, we believe that every site should show off who you are both as an athlete and as a person.